Costa Serena’s Manila home port sets sail

 The Philippine cruise tourism industry marked a historic milestone this year as the Costa Serena embarked on its fourth voyage home-ported in Manila — a bold venture driven by Filipino entrepreneur Jake Acasio Mendoza.

-“Most of the time, cruises pass through Manila, but they only transit for excursions or shore tours,” Mendoza told the DAILY TRIBUNE in Filipino.

-“The dream was to make Manila a home port, bringing Filipinos to other Asian countries and then back to the Philippines – just like what we’re doing now.”
+“The dream was to make Manila a home port, bringing Filipinos to other Asian countries and then back to the Philippines — just like what we’re doing now,” Mendoza told the DAILY TRIBUNE.

-The ship’s inaugural run from Manila took place in March, and the October 1–7 sailing marked its fourth voyage.
+The ship’s inaugural run from Manila took place in March, and the 1 to 7 October sailing marked its fourth voyage.
 This latest seven-day, six-night cruise to Japan brought passengers to Naha and Ishigaki with visa-free entry.

 The 114,500-ton vessel can accommodate 3,500 passengers and offers full-board dining, entertainment, and European-style amenities onboard.